CSLT-THU/CSLT_NMT/README.md

 LDA corpora, and sample development and testing from NIST2005 and NIST 2003 respectively.

 ### Test
-To test a trained model, for example, to test the 10000th checkpoint, run the command below.
+To test a trained model, for example, the 10000th checkpoint, run the command below.

 ```
-python ./translate.py --model translate.ckpt- --decode --beam_size 10 < data/test.src > test.trans
+python ./translate.py --model translate.ckpt-10000 --decode --beam_size 10 < data/test.src > test.trans
 perl ./multi-bleu.perl data/test.trg < test.trans
 ```
+Note that,if there are multiple target files such as test.trg0, test.trg1, test.trg2, and test.trg3, users need to set the value to the shared prefix test.trg.

-Model parameters should be the same settings when training, and other parameters for decoding are as follows.
+Model parameters should be the same as settings when training, and other parameters for decoding are as follows.

 ```
 --decode: True or False.
 Set to True for interactive decoding, default is False.
 --model: The checkpoint model to load.
 --beam_size: The size of beam search, default is 1, which represents a greedy search.
 ```

 ##